-There are no changes in the benefit design for this plan, i.e., deductibles, coinsurance and co-pays stay the same.

-Expanding Access to the Everside Health Benefit (formerly known as Paladina): Employees and their family members enrolled in the MMO PPO HSA Plan have the option of enrolling in the Everside Health program.
+- There are slight changes to the deductibles for the HSA plan.
+Beginning 7/1/2024, the deductible will increase to \$3,200 for single coverage, and \$6,400 for family coverage, in order to stay compliant with the IRS.
+All coinsurance and co-pays will stay the same. - Expanding Access to the Everside Health Benefit): Employees and their family members enrolled in the MMO PPO HSA Plan have the option of enrolling in the Everside Health program.
 This is a free benefit that provides 24-7 access to each member's personal physician.